tgbugs/docs.sparc.science/pages/dat_core/dat_core_roadmap.md

 1. **Support for hierarchical ontologies:** The DAT-Core will expand functionality to link to ontologies and support for hierarchical ontologies.
 2. **Support for merging metadata from multiple datasets:** The DAT-Core will provide functionality to merge metadata between datasets.
-3. **Expanded support for the Open Data Library:** DAT-Core will implement functionality to allow investigators outside the SPARC initiative, without a subscription to the DAT-Core platform, to access/download data from the Open Data Library in a sustainable way (cost for downloading data will be passed ot the downloader).
+3. **Expanded support for the Open Data Library:** DAT-Core will implement functionality to allow investigators outside the SPARC initiative, without a subscription to the DAT-Core platform, to access/download data from the Open Data Library in a sustainable way (cost for downloading data will be passed to the downloader).
 4. **Support for two additional file formats:** Specific file formats are TBD.